rmarable/Ec2InstanceMaker/README.md

 Please see below for more details on how the scripts are used.

 * Templates

-  * **GenericEc2InstancePolicy.json.** This default JSON policy document allows EC2 and S3 API calls and can be customized to permit fine-grained control of the IAM EC2 instance policy.
+Ec2InstanceMaker provides some generic templates that can be customized to permit more granular control over the IAM EC2 instance policy that is used to create the instance profiles that are created by the toolkit.

-  * **Ec2AdminInstancePolicy.json.**  This JSON policy document grants admin rights to the IAM EC2 instance profile.  **Use this policy judiciously!**
+  * **MinimalEc2InstancePolicy.json** is a bare-bones template that allows only EC2 and S3 API calls.
+  * **GenericEc2InstancePolicy.json** provides enough permissions for an EC2
+"jumphost" spawned by make-instance.py to in turn create additional instances.
+In addition to allowing EC2 and S3, it also permits maintenance of EFS and FSx for Lustre file systems, SQS queues, SNS topic administration, IAM role and instance profile maintenance, and access to SSM.
+  * **Ec2AdminInstancePolicy.json** is provides the EC2 instance profile with
+full adminstrator rights over the AWS account in question.  *Use this policy judiciously!*
-  * **build_instance.j2.** This template permits the operator to leverage the Terraform post-install hook to perform further configuration of EC2 instances.
+  * **build_instance.j2 ** permits the operator to leverage Terraform's
+post-install hook to perform further configuration of EC2 instances using a shell script.
-  * **instance_userdata.j2.** This template permits the operator to leverage EC2 instance userdata to perform additional configuration.
+  * **instance_userdata.j2** will allow the operator to leverage EC2 instance userdata to perform additional configuration.
 Please reference:

 https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-instance-metadata.html#instancedata-add-user-data